 They are the alphabet of sun, the giver of light of our nation.
 They are the alphabet of our language for which millions gave their lives.
-They are carrying the evidence of our right to write, our epic story of rise of our nation.
+They carry the evidence of our right to write, our epic story of rise of our nation.
 They are the alphabet of our language Bangla.
-Our children from this land of Bengal got their first lesson form their mothers to write these alphabets.
+Our children from this land of Bengal got their first lesson from their mothers to write these alphabets.

 In the year 1948, the Governor General of Pakistan Mohammed Ali Jinnah came to Dhaka of the then East Pakistan, and decleared Urdu to be the only official language for both West and East Pakistan.
 From that very moment, people of Bangladesh (then East Pakistan), having Bangla as the mother language started protesting against this.